 Your emotional health is equally important to your physical health.
 The “mind-body” connection doesn’t get as much credit as it should.
-Stress is rampant in our lives and contributes to a host of health conditions, including kidney stones.
+Stress is rampant in our lives and can cause various health conditions, include kidney stones!

 *Please note that this post contains clearly identified affiliate links.
 If you click on these links and choose to make a purchase, I may receive a commission (at no cost to you).